zheyron/Endless_Runner/README.md

 # Endless_Runner_p5js
  Endless Runner created for p5js engine for my University Project

-# Use
+# Usage
 You may use this code and or its assets openly for educational or commercial projects as long as you attribute me in credits.

 # Endless Runner - Cube Ascension

-# Creator
+# Developer
+Code: Nicolas Martin Rodriguez
-Nicolas Martin Rodriguez
+Music: Nicolas Martin Rodriguez

 # Purpose
 The purpose of this project is to develop an endless runner game with physics-based mechanics using the p5.js library.
 The game aims to provide an engaging experience where the player controls a character that can jump, glide, and change shape to avoid obstacles and enemies.
 The inclusion of bosses, projectiles, and increasing difficulty levels adds depth and challenge to the gameplay.